The Drive to Hội An

 I stopped and glared at him.
 “What the fuck is wrong with you?”

-By the time Rosie and I were checked out and ready to leave, Hugh was a complete mess.
-He was on his knees, proposing to the women in the lobby, telling them over and over again just how much he loved them and what a good husband he would be.
-They were laughing, but it was weird, so Rosie and I packed up the Nouvo and we were almost ready to leave when Hugh cornered two young backpackers who had just stepped out of a taxi in front of the hotel.
+By the time Rosie and I were checked out and ready to leave, Hugh had fallen in love, and he was on his knees.
+He proposed to every woman in the lobby, telling them over and over again just what a good husband he would be — if they would only give him a chance — except they didn’t speak English, so he had to act out a lot of what he was saying.
+They were laughing, but it was weird, so Rosie and I packed up and we were putting on our helmets when Hugh cornered two young backpackers who had just stepped out of a taxi, waving his fists at them like a wild animal.

-“Which one of you cunts stole it?”
-Hugh screamed, crouching in front of them, waving his fists like a wild animal.
+“Which one of you cunts fucking stole it?” he screamed.
 “I fucking know it was you!”

-I asked Hugh, “What are you looking for?”
+“Hugh, what are you looking for?”
+I asked.

-“Did you even look for it yet?
-You probably dropped it somewhere.”
+“Did you even look for it?”
+Rosie asked.
+“You probably dropped it somewhere.”

-“No,” one of them said, “We don’t have.”
+“No,” one of them said, “we don’t have!”

-“If it helps us to leave faster, then, sure, I had it.”
+“If it helps us to leave faster, then sure, I had it.”

-“Where did you get them from?”
-I asked, trying them on.
+“Where did you get them?”

 He gave me a wink and said, “It's a secret.”

-“So, you stole them ... whatever, I'm too hungover to care.
-Let's just fucking go.”
-But as soon as I had the kickstand up, Hugh grabbed his bag and ran back inside the hotel.
+But as soon as I had the kickstand up, he grabbed his bag and ran into the hotel.

 “What now?”
-Rosie shouted.
+Rosie asked.

-“I need some beer for the road,” he replied.
+“I need some beer for the road!”

 “Leave him,” she said.

-“I know,” she said, pointing to a gas station up ahead.
+“He's so fucked up,” Rosie said, resting her chin on my shoulder and pointing to a gas station up ahead.
 "Let's pull over here and fill up.
 Hopefully, he doesn't see us.”

-We drove up to the pump and ordered gas with hand signals from a skinny kid in jeans and flip-flops holding a stack of cash.
-I handed him the money, and he licked his fingers before giving us our change, peeling off each bill like they weren’t a few pennies each.
-Around us, there wasn't much happening: a few kids ordering breakfast from a food cart nearby; some old men with coffees, chatting beneath a Tiger umbrella; and a lady in a conical hat sweeping away the dust and leaves, the gentle noise of her soft broom adding a nice metronome to the sound of the gas pump.
-Then I heard tires sliding over the pavement behind me, and I watched as Hugh almost ran over the gas attendant.
+We drove up to the pump, flipped the seat, and ordered gas with hand signals from a young man in skinny jeans and flip-flops.
+I handed him the money, and he licked his fingers before giving us back our change, counting the notes carefully from a huge stack of cash and making a big show of it.
+Around us, there were a few kids ordering from a food cart, a table of old men drinking coffee under a Tiger umbrella, and a lady in a conical hat sweeping away the dust and leaves, adding a nice metronome to the sound of the gas pump.

-We drove south, toward the distant mountains, and everything seemed to be under construction.
-Most of the road was torn up and full of potholes, which looked like harmless puddles, but they were treacherous little bastards.
-Between the never-ending construction sites, our hangovers, and the transport trucks roaring up behind us, blasting their horns at the last second, we were both struggling as we passed through town after small town, where scenes of rural Vietnam played out in markets that all kind of looked the same: the kids in school uniforms weaving erratically on bicycles; the fat mamas in colorful pajama suits with fistfuls of cash and distrust in their eyes; and the young men on loud motorbikes trying their best to wrap themselves around trees.
+Between the never-ending construction sites, a headache, and the transport trucks that kept blasting their horns at the last second, which I couldn’t see, because the mirror was broken, we both struggled as we passed through town after small town, where scenes of rural Vietnam played out in markets and streets with the same names and characters: the kids in school uniforms traveling in herds on old bicycles; the big mamas in colorful pajamas, with fistfuls of cash and distrust in their eyes; and the young men on loud motorbikes, racing through the crowds without helmets or fear; and the little old ladies watching from their doorways, scowling at everything and waiting for the men to wrap themselves around trees.

 “What a guy,” I said.

-Rosie laughed.
-“Nobody else like him.
-That's for sure.”
+“Nobody else like him,” Rosie replied.
+“That's for sure.”

 “Hot coffee,” I said, still shivering.
 “As hot as you can make it.”